epayco/epayco-python/README.rst

-    cash = objepayco.cash.create('baloto',cash_info) #expiration date can not be longer than 30 days cash = objepayco.cash.create('redservi',cash_info) #expiration date can not be longer than 30 days cash = objepayco.cash.create('puntored',cash_info) #expiration date can not be longer than 30 days
+    cash = objepayco.cash.create('baloto',cash_info) #expiration date can not be longer than 30 days cash = objepayco.cash.create('redservi',cash_info) #expiration date can not be longer than 30 days cash = objepayco.cash.create('puntored',cash_info) #expiration date can not be longer than 30 days cash = objepayco.cash.create('sured',cash_info) #expiration date can not be longer than 30 days

 Retrieve
 *****